• Skip to primary navigation

 • Full-body workouts – The day after you do a full-body workout, you’ll either want to take a day off or do a very light cardio day to loosen and stretch your muscles.

-• Isolated exercises – If you’re motivated enough, you can do cardio training the day after your strength training workouts, this way; you can work out 5 or 6 times a week if you want; just make sure not to overdo it because this can lead to your body not getting enough rest.
+• Isolated exercises – If you’re motivated enough, you can do cardio training the day after your strength training workouts, this way; you can work out 5 or 6 times a week if you want; make sure not to overdo it because this can lead to your body not getting enough rest.

-• Split workouts – This is basically the same premise as full-body workouts.
+• Split workouts – This is the same premise as full-body workouts.
 Still, since they’re not as strenuous, you might be able to get away with a higher intensity cardio than if you were doing full-body workouts.

 DayIntensityLengthExercise